ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

 ### 4.3.
 Precompiled contract gas usage

-The cost of the **VERIFY_MLDSA** and **VERIFY_MLDSA_ETH** functions is dominated by the call to two NTTs and one iNTT, and the required hash calls for sampling in the ball (and for μ and the final check).
+The cost of the **VERIFY_MLDSA** and **VERIFY_MLDSA_ETH** functions is dominated by the call to the NTTs, and the required hash calls for sampling in the ball (and for μ and the final check).
 It represents in average 5 calls to the hash function.
-Taking linearly the cost of keccak256, and avoiding the context switching it represents 3000 gas.
+Taking linearly the cost of keccak256, and avoiding the context switching it represents 4500 gas.

 ## 5. Rationale